ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

    model.fit(x_train, y_train, epochs=5)
    model.evaluate(x_test,  y_test, verbose=2)

-If successful, you should see the following output indicating the image classifier is now trained to around 98% accuracy on this dataset.
+If successful, you should see the following output indicating the image classifier is now trained to around 98 percent accuracy on this dataset.

 .. image:: ../../data/install/tensorflow-install/tensorflow-test-output.png